GreatGatsby-js/grace-shopper/README.md

 ## Features

-The website allows guests and logged-in users to do the follwoing:
+The website allows guests and logged-in users to do the following:
 1) View the homepage and view all the ducks and each product with details.
 2) Choose one or more items to add to cart.
 3) Guests are requested to sign up and login for placing an order.